Adib234/image-repo/README.md

 - Usually the two key advantages of client side caching are:
   - Data is available with a very small latency.
   - The database system receives less queries, allowing to serve the same dataset with a smaller number of nodes.
+- Used Redis to decrease time required to send a response from my backend my 6x!
+REDIS IS WOW :)

 # To do